georgian-io-archive/foreshadow/doc/users.rst

 Single Pipeline
 ~~~~~~~~~~~~~~~

-A single pipeline operates on a single column of the dataset matched to a specific intent.
+The single pipeline defines operations (transformations of data) on a single column of the dataset matched to a specific intent.
 For example, in the Boston Housing
-dataset, the :code:`'CRIM'` column could match to the :py:obj:`NumericalIntent <foreshadow.intents.NumericalIntent>` in which the single pipeline
+dataset, the :code:`'CRIM'` column could match to the :py:obj:`NumericIntent <foreshadow.intents.NumericIntent>` in which the single pipeline
 within that Intent would be executed on that feature.

 This process is highly parallelized interally.